Mihahanya/Console-fractals/README.md

 The project implements the ability to zoom in and move around a fractal (Mandelbrot or Julia) in real time.
 The fractal is drawn using ASCII characters in the console.

+*For the program to work correctly, requires a console with support for color text output.*

 ```
                                  ```:,Y::```
                               `````:::!Tz*:````